Buttery Smooth: The Mac ARMed (NASDAQ:AAPL)

 The pattern of failure has been especially striking in the computer industry.
 IBM dominated the mainframe market but missed by years the emergence of minicomputers, which were technologically much simpler than mainframes.
 Digital Equipment dominated the minicomputer market with innovations like its VAX architecture but missed the personal-computer market almost completely.
 Apple Computer led the world of personal computing and established the standard for user-friendly computing but lagged five years behind the leaders in bringing its portable computer to market.

 Why is it that companies like these invest aggressively—and successfully—in the technologies necessary to retain their current customers but then fail to make certain other technological investments that customers of the future will demand?
 Undoubtedly, bureaucracy, arrogance, tired executive blood, poor planning, and short-term investment horizons have all played a role.
 But a more fundamental reason lies at the heart of the paradox: leading companies succumb to one of the most popular, and valuable, management dogmas.
-They stay close to their customers.
+They stay close to their customers."

 Thus begins one of the most important articles in the history of management theory.
 This would eventually evolve into Christensen’s influential book, The Innovator’s Dilemma, released in 1997.